tony-0tis/interlayer/README.md

 * `defaultHeaders`: An object with default headers, which have to be added to the every response.
 * `debug`: Allow to display `log.d` in console and add to the `logs.log` file.
+* `instantShutdownDelay`: Delay in milliseconds after server will shutdown on process SIGINT or SIGTERM signal, or process message: shutdown.
+(Default: 1500)
+* `retryAter`: Time in seconds for Retry-After response header with server HTTP 503 status.
+Works until `instantShutdownDelay`.
+(Default: 10)

 ### Experimental properties
 * `disableNagleAlgoritm`: Boolean flag to disable Nagle algoritm for all connections.
 [Read more](https://en.wikipedia.org/wiki/Nagle%27s_algorithm)